 Scleral lenses are custom-fit to each eye, and though the fees for fitting scleral and the cost of the lenses are higher than traditional lenses, their life span and benefits offset the costs.

 Coverage rates and restrictions vary among providers, and if considered a medical necessity, many insurance companies will cover the cost of scleral lenses.
 That said, every country and state has its own restrictions and regulations.
 Consult with our eye care team at the Eye Mechanix to discuss your specific payment options and cost of scleral lenses.Specialized optometrists, such as Dr. Ricketts, are trained in fitting scleral lenses for excellent, effective vision correction, and help patients with astigmatism and other corneal irregularities enjoy great vision and comfort with specialty lenses.
-Eye Mechanix serves patients from all over Chicago, La Grange , and , Illinois.
+Our practice serves patients from Chicago, and La Grange , Illinois and surrounding communities.